Sapang Dalaga

 It is located 96 km from Ozamiz City and 50 km from Dipolog Airport.

 It is rich in mineral resources such as gold, copper and manganese, and has mountains, rivers, waterfalls and beaches.
-Baga (waterfalls in the native language) with its scenic beauty is a kilometer from the town center, can be reached by foot or motor vehicles.
-Panoramic mountains such as Mount Dasa and Mount Pedoluan reside.
-Casul Bay which connects to Murcielagos Bay can be navigated.
+Baga (meaning "waterfalls" in the native language) is one kilometer from the town center and can be reached by foot or motor vehicles.
+Mountains, such as Mount Dasa and Mount Pedoluan, are also nearby.
+Casul Bay, which connects to Murcielagos Bay, can be navigated.

 Etymology

 Its name is derived from the phrase sapa ng dalaga (ancient Visayan language dating back to the 14th century before Spanish colonization), meaning "maiden in a creek".

 The names of some barangays were derived from rivers and trees, for example, Guinabot came from a river, Locus was derived from the native locus tree.